Link Search Menu Expand Document

 information_extraction_config

-Purpose: Configures LLM-based entity and relationship extraction.
+Configures entity and relationship extraction.
+Required when extract_information: true.

-Task Configuration Fields:
+Task Configuration Fields

 Field Type Default Description